 Well, stargazers, we’re months into this reality now, and what else is there to say but: whoa.
 So what now?
 As budding or seasoned entrepreneurs, you’re well aware of the impact the global lockdown is having on independent businesses.

-If you were already running a business, COVID-19 may have placed you under a tremendous amount of stress.
+If you were already starting a business, COVID-19 may have placed you under a tremendous amount of stress.
 For you, we’re continuing to develop resources and tools to help pivot the focus of your business, adapt to an online-only model, or offer your customers contactless delivery options.
 Hang in there. 💪

 For those still on the edge of the entrepreneurial pool, ready to dip a toe, this post is for you.
 Let’s talk about catching those dreams, fearless crusaders.
 Yes, even now.
 There are opportunities for small businesses to shine in this crisis, and depending on your passions, now might be as good a time as any to plunge.
 Or maybe this is just the pause you needed to step back, scrutinize your ideas (hey, Cartographer), and be ready for when the world opens up again.